Daemen ranked a best graduate school for nursing

-Daemen College has made the U.S. World News’ Best Graduate Schools Rankings in nursing.
-We offer multiple nursing graduate degrees, all accredited by the Accreditation Commission for Education in Nursing (ACEN), including Adult-Gerontology Primary Care Nurse Practitioner, M.S.; Nursing Executive Leadership, M.S.; and Nursing Education, M.S.
+Daemen University has made the 2022 U.S. World News’ Best Graduate Schools Rankings in nursing.
+We offer multiple nursing graduate degrees, all accredited by the Accreditation Commission for Education in Nursing (ACEN).
+These include Adult-Gerontology Primary Care Nurse Practitioner, M.S.; Nursing Executive Leadership, M.S.; and Nursing Education, M.S.

-The rankings assessed hundreds of schools’ master’s programs in nursing education on their research activity, faculty resources, student excellence, and qualitative ratings from experts to help prospective students determine which programs will best serve their interests and help them achieve their goals.
+Overall, the rankings assessed hundreds of schools’ master’s programs in nursing education on their research activity, faculty resources, student excellence, and qualitative ratings from experts.
+It’s purpose is to help prospective students determine which programs will best serve their interests and help them achieve their goals.

-The report’s rankings are based on two types of data: expert opinions about program excellence and statistical indicators that measure the quality of a school’s faculty, research and students.
+How does the report determine what makes a best graduate school in nursing?
+The report’s rankings are based on two types of data.
+One, is expert opinions about program excellence.
+The other, is statistical indicators that measure the quality of a school’s faculty, research and students.